heiwang1997/Open3D/JIAHUI.md

 I delete something from `.github/workflow` to make the display more concentrated.

 > I tried to name my mod `open3d-pycg` in PyPI, but failed (PEP 440 doesn't allow git revision as version number + 100MB file upload limit).
-> To make pip auto determine version, I set up my own PyPI.
+> To make pip auto determine version, I set up my own PyPI using the tutorial from [here](https://testdriven.io/blog/private-pypi/).

+So the procedure now goes like:
+1. Push to Github and Download the new artifact.
+2. Put the artifacts, i.e., whl files, into `whl_packages` and run `python create_index.py` there.
+3. Upload the artifacts as well as the updated `index.html` into S3 pycg bucket.

+2. ~~Upload the artifact to `eagle` under `/root/pypi/packages`~~
+3. ~~Install via `pip install -U --index-url http://eagle.huangjh.tech:8080 --trusted-host eagle.huangjh.tech open3d`~~

 ## Merging with upstream head